richMetellus/Wiki_Programming/C_and_C++/C_CPP-0000_0_c_and_cppRefresherBasic.rst

     a specific app that do specific things for one product (like a RIOC)
   * src/apps -- if you have multiple apps that might be product variant specific

-  * if src is like dorado p-dist and is following softare architecture then you can
+  * if src is like dorado p-dist and is following software architecture then you can

-    * src/<linux-controler>
+    * src/<linux-controller>

       * BSP <linux-bsp>

     * src/<fpga-controller>

-      * sub-comonent
+      * sub-component

         * motor control.c